These startups aim to help cancer patients beyond the oncology ward

 Thyme Care, which raised $22 million led by Andreessen Horowitz, AlleyCorp, and Frist Cressey Ventures last October, takes a similar approach to cancer coordination.
 It relies on nurses to make recommendations for how to manage care outside of the doctor’s office.
 It also provides coordination tools for caregivers.

 Alula, which is supported by Chelsea Clinton’s Metrodora Ventures, has yet another angle on cancer care.
-“We are really focusing on side-effect management,” says cofounder and CEO Liya Shuster-Bier, herself a cancer survivor.
+“We are really focusing on side-effect management,” says founder and CEO Liya Shuster-Bier, herself a cancer survivor.
 Alula’s main offering is its marketplace, which supplies items you might never think to buy unless you’ve had cancer: shirts with chemo-port access, Biotène for mouth dryness, and incontinence starter kits.
-The company is currently testing On Call, a guided personalized shopping service that can help patients determine the products they need.
+The company is currently testing Alula On Call, a guided personalized shopping service that can help patients determine the products they need.
 Shuster-Bier says that eventually these personal shoppers will able to help patients advocate for themselves with their doctors.
 This might include educating them on what medicines to ask their doctors about in order to better relieve symptoms.

 None of these platforms diagnose or offer medical advice.
 But by equipping patients with more information than they can reasonably get from googling, they may make a difficult time more manageable.